HOW TO GET THERE

 P – Parking & Access – 1 (There is room for only 2 cars at the pull-off.)

-I – Interest Level – 3 (The bridge is SUPER awesome, but the rest of the trail is pretty flat and there isn’t that much to see.
+I – Interest Level – 3 (The bridge is SUPER awesome, but the rest of the trail is pretty standard.
 The ideal time to visit would be late fall/winter when there is no snow on the ground so that you can see the bridge clearly.
-Too much swamp to visit once the bugs are out!)
+Too swampy to visit once the bugs are out!)

-N – Navigation – 4 (easy to follow to the bridge–it’s a straight shot.
-Full disclosure: we have yet to explore beyond the bridge.
-But it’s worth it JUST to see this part!)
+N – Navigation – 4 (easy to follow to the bridge–it’s a straight shot.)

 T – Terrain – 5 (straight and flat; accessible with a jogging stroller.
-The bridge is a 2 or 3–you would have to be careful crossing with a stroller and would likely need someone to help lift the stroller.)
+The bridge is a 2 or 3–you would have to be careful crossing with a stroller and would likely need someone to help lift the stroller.
+However, the bridge essentially leads to nowhere these days.
+You don’t need to cross it to continue on down the trail to War Memorial Park.)

 The P.I.N.T.
 Score represents our opinions on this trail.
 It reflects our experience, perception, and physical health.
 Therefore, the scores are not intended to be expert advice, nor will they be accurate for everyone: we cannot judge what may or may not be appropriate for each individual’s different abilities.
 Consult a physician or medical expert before attempting any new physical activity.
 Hiking contains inherent hazards, so hike at your own risk.
 You should always make your own decisions about what level of physical activity is appropriate for you and your family.
 Weather and other factors may affect trail conditions.
 Remember, trail conditions may change suddenly and drastically at any time.